php-ru/symfony-docs-ru/contributing/code/maintenance.rst

   issues (any such patches must come with numbers that show a significant improvement on real-world code);

-* **Newer versions of PHP/HHVM**: Fixes that add support for newer versions of PHP or HHVM are acceptable if they don't break the unit test suite;
+* **Newer versions of PHP**: Fixes that add support for newer versions of PHP are acceptable if they don't break the unit test suite;

 * **Newer versions of popular OSes**: Fixes that add support for newer versions of popular OSes (Linux, MacOS and Windows) are acceptable if they don't break